Vitamin D: Guide to Deficiency Symptoms, Foods, Benefits, and More

 Vitamin D and sun exposure.

+There are many healing benefits of the sun, but is there a right way to get vitamin D, especially in the summer?
 In my experience as a physician and based on the current research, moderate sun exposure is best.
 Therefore, I recommend getting some unprotected sun exposure every day based on the Vitamin D Council’s recommendations for your skin type, location, etc. (see below), and to never let your skin burn.
 Then be sure and protect yourself with a nontoxic sunscreen thereafter.

 Here are the Vitamin D Council’s sun exposure guidelines based on skin type: